& IMAGING SYSTEMS

 The increasing development of large telescopes – from a diameter of 8 meters for the Very Large Telescope (VLT) to 39 meters for the Extremely Large Telescope (ELT) – implies larger focal planes and therefore a fast-growing treasure trove of scientific information.
 We have come a long way from the time when astronomers observed the heavens through small, hand-held telescopes.
 Today’s instruments capture light and “dissect” it to analyze the characteristics of these emitted rays, providing invaluable feedback on the chemical composition of these far-off images.

 For instance, we can now identify gases and other compounds making up distant stars and even galaxies.
 Other instruments measure speeds (of the Universe’s expansion, or of stars), allowing us to find new exoplanets.
 Still other experiments use spectrographs to scan the cosmos and help astrophysicists refine their models concerning dark energy and matter.
-For the last 20 years, Winlight Systems has teamed up with top scientific experts to develop instruments for the world’s leading astronomy projects.
+For the last 20 years, Winlight System has teamed up with top scientific experts to develop instruments for the world’s leading astronomy projects.

-Winlight Systems is the world’s leading producer of image slicers, based on a proprietary technology that was jointly developed with the French National Scientific Research Center’s Astrophysics Laboratory in Marseille (CNRS – LAM).
+Winlight System is the world’s leading producer of image slicers, based on a proprietary technology that was jointly developed with the French National Scientific Research Center’s Astrophysics Laboratory in Marseille (CNRS – LAM).
 Using this technology, we can make image slicers quickly and cost effectively, while still guaranteeing surface quality and optimized edges.

 Our credentials include: